ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ### Wordpress (15 minutes)

-First clone this repository and switch to `wordpress` directory.
+Switch to the `wordpress` directory in your cloned git repository.

 * Deploy the MySQL container
   * Use `minimesos install` to install the MySQL container.
 It is running on port 3306 and accessible on the container IP.